mrsimoes/hlnsync/README.md

 # Overview

-_lnsync_ provides unidirectional sync-by-rename of locally mounted directories, with support for hard links, without copying or deleting file data.
-To compare files, files hashes are computed and stored in a local database.
-Using these file hashes, _lnsync_ also provides other functions, such as finding duplicate files.
+_lnsync_ provides unidirectional sync-by-rename of local directories with support for hard links, but with no copying or deleting file data.

+Files are identified by content, by file hash.
+Using those hashes, other features are provided, such as finding duplicate files.

-This tool allows arbitrary file renaming and moving in the source file tree to be quickly replicated in the target without copying any file data.
-It may used as a preprocessing step for other sync tools, such as _rsync_.
+File renaming, moving, and linking in the source can be quickly replicated in the target.

+_lnsync_ may be used as a preprocessing step for other sync tools such as _rsync_, which do copy and delete file data.

 ##  Hard Link Support

-On many file systems (e.g. ext3/4, NTFS, btrfs), a file may be reached via multiple file paths, which function as aliases.
+On some file systems (e.g. ext3/4, NTFS, btrfs), the same file may be reached by multiple file paths, which function as aliases.

 A new path created for an existing file is a _hard link_, but all such aliases are on an equal footing, so each may be called a hard link.
-Removing the last hardlink to a file means deleting that file.
+Removing the last hard link to a file means deleting that file.

-If both hard links are created or removed in the source (without deleting files), and the target supports hard linking, then _lnsync_ can create and removing hardlinks as required on the target when syncing.
-As before, this is done without copying or deleting file data.
+Arbitrary linking/delinking (but not deleting) in the source can also be easily easily replicated in the target, so long as the target supports linking.

-##  Syncing
+##  Syncing and the Hash Database

-When you rename/move in the source file tree, _lnsync_  makes a best-effort to sync the target by only renaming files and generally creating/removing hard links on the target, without deleting or copying any file data.
+_lnsync_  makes a best-effort to sync the target to the source by only renaming files and generally creating/removing hard links on the target.

 Empty directories on the target which do not exist on the source are also removed.

 File content is compared using xxHash (a fast, non-cryptographic hash function).
 Hash values are stored in a single-file database at the top-level directory of each file tree.

-The hash value database is a single file at the top directory of processed trees, with basename matching `lnsync-[0-9]+.db`.
+This hash value database is a single file at the top directory of processed trees, with basename matching `lnsync-[0-9]+.db`.
 (Only one such file should exist there.)
-These files are ignored by all _lnsync_ operations, and care should be taken not to sync them with other tools.
+These files are ignored by all _lnsync_ operations, and care should be taken not to overwrite them when syncing with other tools.

-File modification times are used to detect stale hash values and are not synced.
+File modification times are used to detect stale hash values.
+Modification times are not synced.
 File ownership and permissions are ignored: files which cannot be read are skipped.

+Symbolic links are skipped.

+## Offline File Trees

+_lnsync_ can save the file tree structure (with no file content) of a local directory to a single-file database.
+These offline trees can be used in most _lnsync_ commands in place of an local directory, e.g. as the source in a sync command.

 ## File Searching

-Using file content hashes, _lnsync_ can also find duplicate files (like _fdupes_), and more generally find files according to the which file trees they appear on, compare file trees, and check for changes/bitrot.
+Using file hashes, _lnsync_ can also find duplicate files (like _fdupes_), and more generally find files according to the which file trees they appear on, compare file trees, and check for file content changes/bitrot.

+It is also possible to search files by pathname.

-## Offline File Trees
+## Installing

-_lnsync_ can save the structure of a file tree under a local directory and save it in a single-file database.
-These offline file trees can be used in most _lnsync_ commands in place of an local directory, even as the source in a sync command.
+Install the latest version from the PyPI repository with `pip install -U lnsync` or clone the repo with `git clone https://github.com/mrsimoes/lnsync.git` and run `python setup.py install`.

-# Alternative Sync Solutions for Linux
+## Alternative Sync Solutions for Linux

 Some of the many tools for syncing with rename detection: